 Regulations for California school immunization requirements are in Title 17 Division 1, Chapter 4, Subchapter 8.

 The Office of Administrative Law (OAL) ensures that agency regulations are clear, necessary, legally valid, and available to the public.
 OAL is responsible for reviewing administrative regulations proposed by over 200 state agencies for compliance with the standards set forth in California's Administrative Procedure Act (APA), for transmitting these regulations to the Secretary of State and for publishing regulations in the California Code of Regulations. www.oal.ca.gov.

 - Medical Exemption

 A licensed physician (MD or DO) who feels a vaccine is not indicated for a student because of medical reasons should submit to the school (via the patient’s family as needed) a written statement documenting the medical exemption.
-A form that can assist in this process is available to physicians.
-The school will place a copy of the completed statement in the student’s file
+The school will place a copy of the completed statement in the student’s file.

 - Personal Beliefs Exemption